 - Restart your Windows in Safe Mode once again, right-click on the Start Menu icon, and select Device Manager.
 Update all the necessary component drivers listed there by right-clicking on each and selecting ‘Update Driver Software‘.
 After you finish, restart your computer in Normal Mode.
 In most scenarios, this should fix the WHEA_UNCORRECTABLE_ERROR BSOD error.

 #4: Disable Over-Clocking if Enabled:

-Over-clocking is actually boosting your processor’s clock speed to a certain level for the purpose of getting the most of out it.
-Although, over-clocking doesn’t produce problems but if your hardware isn’t compatible or over-clocking surpasses certain levels, it might be extremely fatal.
-So, if you come against this BSOD error, you need to disable over-clocking if you have done it.
+Overclocking actually boosts your processor’s clock speed to a certain level for the purpose of getting the most out of it.
+Although overclocking doesn’t typically cause problems, if your hardware isn’t compatible or overclocking surpasses certain levels, it could be extremely harmful.
+Therefore, if you encounter this BSOD error, you need to disable overclocking if you have implemented it.

 - Restart your PC and press the relevant key assigned by your PC’s manufacturer (F8, F9, F12 etc) in order to enter BIOS.

-- Inside BIOS, move to the Advanced and then Performance See if over-clocking is disabled.
-If it isn’t, disable it, save changes to your settings and restart your PC.
+- Inside the BIOS, navigate to ‘Advanced‘ and then to ‘Performance‘.
+Check if over-clocking is disabled.
+If it isn’t, disable it, save the changes to your settings, and then restart your PC.